 When creating a custom event tag, you can use the following framework:

-for versions below 16.17.0)Note: Use exactly this name if you want to use collect data for scrollmaps in the site inspector for Chrome.
+for versions below 16.17.0)Note: Use exactly this name if you want to use the collected data for scrollmaps in the site inspector for Chrome.

 - Event name: Leave it empty if you want to collect data for scrollmaps in the site inspector for Chrome.